-> 3. There are times in history and even today when God speaks audibly.
-But often God's voice comes to us when the indwelling Holy Spirit communicates something to our own spirit and we just "know" something that we couldn't otherwise know.
+3. There are times in history and even today when God speaks audibly.
+But most often God's voice comes to us when the indwelling Holy Spirit communicates to our spirit and we just "know" something that we couldn't otherwise know.
 By receiving the Spirit of Jesus (called the Holy Spirit) into our own spirit He becomes the receiver by which we hear God speak.

-> John refers to the indwelling Spirit of God as the Spirit of Truth because He helps us to sort out what is really from God vs. other voices -- including our own.
+John refers to the indwelling Spirit of God as the Spirit of Truth because He helps us to sort out what is really from God vs. other voices -- including our own.

 4. The main way that we hear the voice of God is through reading and studying the Bible.
 That's why the Bible is called "the Word of God".
 What instruction did God give to Joshua as the one who would lead the Israelites into the Promised Land?
 Make a list from these two verses.

 All of scripture -- both Old and New Testaments -- is inspired by God.
 It is his voice or word to you.
 If you don't read and study it on a regular basis what will you miss out on?

 It is this voice of God through His Word that will equip you for your purpose in life.